 Roxanna Panufnik (1968 -) is a British composer and is the daughter of composer and conductor Sir Andrzej Panufnik.
 She has written a wide range of pieces including opera, ballet, music theatre, choral works, chamber compositions and music for film and television which are regularly performed all over the world.
 Piano Piece: Second Home (2003).

 Tansy Davies (1973 -) is a British composer.
-Her music is informed by the worlds of the classical avant-garde, funk and experimental rock.
+Her music is influenced by the worlds of the classical avant-garde, funk and experimental rock.
 Piano work: Loopholes and Lynchpins (2001).

 Charlotte Bray (1982 -) is another British composer.
 She judged the 2012 Young Musician of the Year Competition. and has been described as an ‘outstanding talent’.
 She has won numerous prizes for her work.
 Her piano piece off the rails was written in 2005.

-I realise that I have only merely scratched the surface here – and it’s been most enlightening.
-I will be returning to this vast topic soon.
-Meanwhile if you have any other suggestions of either piano works or composers to add to this list then please let me know.
+I realise that I have only merely scratched the surface and I will be returning to this vast topic soon.
+Meanwhile, if you have any other suggestions of either piano works or composers to add to this list then please let me know.

 Here are a few YouTube clips of some of the mentioned works: